A laundry list of companies teamed up this week to prove the performance of InfiniBand and present products based on the interconnect technology.

 Shaun Walsh, vice president and general manager of JNI Corp.'s I/O solutions group and the person who oversees development of InfiniBand technology within JNI, said that database environments and supercomputing applications will be the proving ground for InfiniBand technology.

 Doubts about the future of InfiniBand were raised when Intel canceled a program to produce silicon chips that could communicate with storage devices and servers via InfiniBand.
 Microsoft was also on the InfiniBand-wagon until it shelved plans to support the technology in its .NET Server operating platform.
 QLogic Corp. also nixed its InfiniBand switch silicon because of concerns that market adoption would be a crapshoot.
-Most recently, startup InfiniBand manufacturer OmegaBand, based in
+Most recently, startup InfiniBand manufacturer OmegaBand, based in Austin, Texas, shut its doors because of an inability to find additional funding.

 "It's very much like when Fibre Channel started out," Walsh said.
 "InfiniBand made the mistake of trying to say it was the 'uber-interconnect.'
 There is no one technology that can do it all."